Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Simulations

 The observer proposed in Theorem \ref{thm:full_observer_design} was implemented in four versions, with each using a different combination of sensors.
-The observers are labeled with a substring of `pvm' depending on the sensors used; for example, the observer using position and magnetometer measurements is labeled `pm', and this is implemented by setting $k_v=k_d=0$.
+The observers are labeled with a substring of `pvm' depending on the sensors used; for example, the observer using \textbf{p}osition and \textbf{m}agnetometer measurements is labeled `pm', and this is implemented by setting $k_v=k_d=0$.
 The gains for each variation of the observer are shown in Table \ref{tab:gain_table}.

 The four observer versions were provided with an extreme initial condition to demonstrate their almost-global stability.
 Specifically, the initial condition of each observer version was defined by

 The auxiliary states were also initialised with the same value for each observer version,